Skip to content

 const filteredOptions = computed(() => {

-if (!searchQuery.value) return allOptions
+if (!search.value) return allOptions

-const searchLower = searchQuery.value.toLowerCase()
+const term = search.value.toLowerCase()

 return allOptions